mydea/rfcs/text/0000-move-record-finding-to-adapter.md

 ## Detailed design

-This RFC proposes to add two new (public) methods to the REST Adapter: `findResource` and `findRelationship`.
+This RFC proposes to add two new (public) methods to DS.Adapter: `findResource` and `findRelationship`.

 ### findResource

 This new method will be responsible for deciding if to use `coalesceFindRequests`.
 Depending on this, it will either call the existing `findRecord` or `findMany` methods on the adapter.
-It will also handle the normalization, and call a new, private method `_pushRecordIntoStore` that will actually handle the conversion to Ember Data records.
+It will also handle the normalization to JSON:API format.

 Below you can find a simplified implementation of the new `findResource` method.
 Note that this is not about exact implementation, but it should show the flow of data through the system.